-At the end of the year there’s often a lot of focus on the practices of charitable giving and the beliefs behind it.
-One teaching that comes under scrutiny is the Christian practice of “tithing,” by which ten percent of a believer’s income is dedicated to God.
+At the end of the year, there’s often a lot of focus on the practices of charitable giving and the beliefs behind it.
+One teaching that comes under scrutiny is the Christian practice of “tithing,” by which 10 percent of a believer’s income is dedicated to God.

 The teaching that we give in order to get even more is really a perversion of the biblical message.
 It’s a message associated with a particular form of evangelicalism in America, the so-called “health and wealth” gospel, or the “gospel of prosperity.”
 We shouldn’t understand the passage in Malachi, directed at the covenant people of Israel toward the end of the Old Testament monarchy, to so easily and directly refer to the situation of the American church.

 The focus on the good brought to ourselves in the act of tithing is one that corrupts the purpose of the giving itself.
 C. S. Lewis provides an analogy to the proper view of marriage that fits here.
 Lewis said that you don’t get married to become happy, but rather to make the other person happy.
 Your own happiness is a by-product, a consequence, of maintaining the proper end.
 If, by contrast, you get married simply in order to make yourself happy, your true happiness is made that much more unlikely.

 In the same way, whatever benefits we claim to receive from tithing, whether spiritual, emotional, or financial, these are not to be the reason that we give.
 We give out of obedience to God’s Word.